 Sample 2-Day Itinerary

-Day 2: Deeper Exploration & Departure
+Day 2: Deeper Wilderness & Departure

 Nancy Lake State Recreation Area camping